asawegelius/OnlineLearningPlatform/Documentation/OperationDocument.md

 ```
 After you have performed this procedure, the slave connects to the master and replicates any updates that have occurred on the master since the snapshot was taken.

+###Tomcat cluster

+#### Install Apache HTTP Server on Windows
+The Apache HTTP Server Project itself does not provide binary releases, only source code.
+But there are binary distributions available on the Internet.
+You can find one at [Apache Haus](http://www.apachehaus.com/cgi-bin/download.plx "Binary").
+#####Steps after downloading the binary:
+- Ensure you have Visual C++ 2008 Redistributable Package.
+If not, you need to install it.
+You can find it at [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=48145 "Visual C++ 2008 Redistributable Package").
+- Unzip the Apache24 folder in the package zip file to the root directory on any drive.
+Example: c:\Apache24.
+- Open a command prompt window and cd to the \Apace24\bin folder on the drive you unzipped the zip file to.
+To Start Apache in the command prompt type: _httpd.exe_
+- This distribution comes pre-configured for localhost.
+You can now test your installation by opening up your Web Browser and typing in the address: _http://localhost_.
+If everything is working properly you should see the Apache Haus's test page.
+- You can shut down Apache by pressing Ctrl+C (It may take a few seconds)

+####Install Apache HTTP Server as service
+In most cases you will want to run Apache as a Windows Service.
+To do so you install Apache as a service by typing at the command prompt [1];

+_httpd -k install_
+You can then start Apache by typing

+_httpd -k start_
+Apache will then start and eventually release the command prompt window.

 ##9.
 Appendices
 ###9.2 References
 MySQL Manual (version 5.6) _18.1.2.1 Setting the Replication Master Configuration_  Retrieved 05 15, 2016, from https://dev.mysql.com/doc/refman/5.6/en/replication-howto-masterbaseconfig.html